tdyer/ruby_hw_mbta_simplified/README.md

 *Hint:* Prompt the user for **four** separate pieces of data: origin line, origin stop, destination line, and destination stop.
 You'll make things very difficult for yourself if you try to only use two prompts.

 ## Instructions

 Refer to the instructions in the [Guess the Number homework](https://github.com/ga-wdi-boston/wdi_1_ruby_hw_number_guess) for the general steps involved in completing and turning in assignments.

+Use methods to make your code better, with each method doing a single and small task if possible.
+Don't try to get too clever with methods however, and sometimes you simply need two separate methods to do two different tasks!

 ## Specifications